-- (1) Base salary for Named Executive Officers for 2014 only includes that portion of annual base salary received by the executive from the Company after its spin-off from National Oilwell Varco in 2014.
-The annual base salaries of the executives as of December 31, 2014 were as follows: Mr. Miller \$1; Mr. Workman \$500,000; Mr. Molinaro \$395,000; Mr. Chang \$320,000; and Mr. Cherechinsky \$220,000. - The amounts reported in this column represent the aggregate grant date fair value of stock awards granted in the relevant year compiled in accordance with FASB Topic 718, excluding forfeiture estimates.
-Refer to the Company's 2015 Annual Report on Form 10-K, for all relevant valuation assumptions used to determine the grant date fair value of the stock awards included in this column.
-2014 stock award reflects a one-time restricted stock grant made to the Named Executive Officers as a result of the spin-off from National Oilwell Varco.
-On February 24, 2015, each of the Named Executive Officers was granted shares of performance-based share awards, which are included in this column in the table above.
+- (1) The amounts reported in this column represent the aggregate grant date fair value of stock awards granted in the relevant year compiled in accordance with FASB Topic 718, excluding forfeiture estimates.
+Refer to the Company's 2018 Annual Report on Form 10-K, for all relevant valuation assumptions used to determine the grant date fair value of the stock awards included in this column.
+On February 20, 2018, each of the Named Executive Officers at that time was granted shares of performance-based share awards, which are included in this column in the table above.
 The grants vest on the third anniversary of the date of grant, contingent on performance against three separate, independently established goals.
 For a more detailed discussion, see the section titled "Long-Term Incentive Compensation".
-For the performance-based share awards, the value as of the grant date under FASB ASC Topic 718, excluding the effect of estimated forfeitures, based upon the probable outcome of such conditions were as follows:

-Mr. Workman \$845,176; Mr. Molinaro- \$253,560; Mr. Chang \$193,189; and Mr. Cherechinsky \$116,726.
-For the performance-based share awards, the value as of the grant date under FASB ASC Topic 718, excluding the effect of estimated forfeitures, assuming that the highest level of performance conditions will be achieved were as follows: Mr. Workman \$1,690,352; Mr. Molinaro- \$507,120; Mr. Chang \$386,377; and Mr. Cherechinsky \$233,453. - (3) The amounts reported in this column represent the aggregate grant date fair value of option awards granted in the relevant year compiled in accordance with FASB Topic 718, excluding forfeiture estimates.
-Refer to the Company's 2015 Annual Report on Form 10-K, for all relevant valuation assumptions used to determine the grant date fair value of option awards included in this column. - (4) The non-equity incentive plan payments to the Named Executive Officers of the Company for 2014 were made under the structure of National Oilwell Varco's annual incentive plan, under which the executives participated in prior to the spin-off from National Oilwell Varco.
-Starting in 2015, the Named Executive Officers participated in the NOW Inc. Annual Incentive Plan.
+For the performance-based share awards, the value as of the grant date under FASB ASC Topic 718, excluding the effect of estimated forfeitures, based upon the probable outcome of such conditions were as follows: Mr. Workman \$865,820; Mr. Cherechinsky \$239,538; Mr. Molinaro \$239,538; Mr. Chang \$180,378; and Mr. Johnson \$90,909.
+For the performance-based share awards, the value as of the grant date under FASB ASC Topic 718, excluding the effect of estimated forfeitures, assuming that the highest level of performance conditions will be achieved were as follows: Mr. Workman \$1,509,156; Mr. Cherechinsky \$417,523; Mr. Molinaro- \$417,523; Mr. Chang \$314,404; and Mr. Johnson \$158,459. - (2) The amounts reported in this column represent the aggregate grant date fair value of option awards granted in the relevant year compiled in accordance with FASB Topic 718, excluding forfeiture estimates.
+Refer to the Company's 2018 Annual Report on Form 10-K, for all relevant valuation assumptions used to determine the grant date fair value of option awards included in this column. - (3) Starting in 2015, the Named Executive Officers have participated in the NOW Inc. Annual Incentive Plan.
 There were no payments awarded under the 2015 Annual Incentive Plan.
-For further information, see the section titled "Annual Incentive Award". - (5) The amounts include: - (a) The Company's cash contributions for 2015 under the 401k Plan, a defined contribution plan, on behalf of Mr. Miller \$0; Mr. Workman \$27,981; Mr. Molinaro \$30,086; Mr. Chang \$20,668; and Mr. Cherechinsky \$21,683. - (b) The Company's cash contributions for 2015 under the Supplemental Plan, a defined contribution plan, on behalf of Mr. Miller \$0; Mr. Workman \$0; Mr. Molinaro \$11,732; Mr. Chang \$0; and Mr. Cherechinsky \$0. - (6) The Compensation Committee also designated an annual 2015 equity grant for Mr. Miller in the form of stock options, time-based restricted stock and performance share awards.
-Mr. Miller voluntarily requested that he be allowed to decline receiving such grant.
-While the Compensation Committee believed such grant for Mr. Miller was fully supported by market data, as confirmed by the Compensation Committee's independent compensation consultant, Longnecker & Associates, the Compensation Committee agreed to honor Mr. Miller's request and allowed him to decline receiving such proposed grant.
+For further information, see the section titled "Annual Incentive Award". - (4) The amounts include: - (a) The Company's cash contributions for 2018 under the 401k Plan, a defined contribution plan, on behalf of Mr. Workman \$13,750; Mr. Cherechinsky \$24,750; Mr. Molinaro \$25,500; Mr. Chang \$18,385 and Mr. Johnson \$16,986. - (b) The Company's cash contributions for 2018 under the Supplemental Plan, a defined contribution plan, on behalf of Mr. Workman \$21,250; Mr. Cherechinsky \$5,731; Mr. Molinaro \$17,250; Mr. Chang \$5,000 and Mr. Johnson \$0.